-Some combat experiences — like ambushes or killing a civilian — more closely linked to suicide, study finds
+Some combat experiences — like ambushes or killing a civilian — are more closely linked to suicide, a study finds

 The suicide rate among active-duty troops and veterans has outpaced the also-rising rate in the general population in recent years, but with so many risk factors inherent to military life, it’s difficult to pin down why.

 There’s no one reason for it, according to a study released Monday by the Costs of War Project, and the way the Defense Department and VA track suicides might mean even their growing numbers are incomplete.

 “The report notes that the increasing rates of suicide for both veterans and active duty personnel are outpacing those of the general population ― an alarming shift, as suicide rates among service members have historically been lower than suicide rates among the general population,” according to a news release.

 Per researchers’ estimates, 30,177 Global War on Terror veterans has died by suicide, compared to 7,057 who have died while deployed in support of the Global War on Terror.

 There are myriad stressors endemic not only to combat deployments but also to military service, that may contribute to the rising suicide rate.